Seeing hard-working, talented authors receive their due gives me tremendous satisfaction.

 In My Previous Life

 After attending UC Berkeley’s graduate journalism school, I worked as a reporter, editor, and press secretary.
-I’ve published numerous articles, particularly about human rights violations and childhood injuries (the leading killer of children in the US) and also produced videos and publicized those and other issues.
+I’ve published numerous articles, particularly about human rights violations and childhood injuries and also produced videos and publicized those and other issues.
 I co-founded and then was executive director of the National Safe Kids Campaign (now Safe Kids Worldwide).
 I also taught English at Montgomery College, and was a consultant for the Maternal and Child Health Bureau at DHHS (Department of Health and Human Services).

 I have a BA in Latin American History from UC Berkeley and attended graduate school there in the field of journalism.
 I also have a Master of Arts in Writing from Johns Hopkins University.